 You could travel, volunteer or learn a new skill when you are retired, but that could be a long way off.
 You don't know what your circumstances will be when you reach retirement age and you can never guarantee good health at that point (without sounding too depressing).
 Are you going to have enough income to go away, when you are no longer earning?
 You never know what the future will bring and why put it off, if you are in a position to do it now.

 7. I have a house and mortgage

 This is not really an excuse, as you have few options.
 You can either calculate how much you need to cover your mortgage and ensure to include this when saving, or rent out your house.
 I know it is not a nice idea of someone living in your house, but from a cost point of view, it is well worth doing.
 When Rob and I went travelling, we let our house out on a furnished basis, so we just have to remove our personal belongings and clothes.
 This then reduces the amount storage would cost, or if you have a family member or friend with a bit of spare loft space, could could get rid of this expense completely.
 We actually had a bit of surplus from the rent, after we had covered the mortgage, so we saved this to do a bungee jump in New Zealand.
-The other option is to sell your house and clear your mortgage or to downsize, yes this is extreme, but is another option, depending on what you want your plans are.
+The other option is to sell your house and clear your mortgage or to downsize, yes this is extreme, but is another option, depending on what your plans are.

 8. I have a dog